Hi, I am Aurélie.

 You can contact me here.

 I’m a PhD Candidate in the Film Studies department at Concordia University, Montréal.
-In my doctoral work Of Tentacles and Men: How anime shaped the internet as we know it, I theorize the role that Japanese animation culture played in shaping exclusionary practices on the alternative web.
+In my doctoral work Of Tentacles and Men: How anime shaped the internet as we know it, I theorize the role that Japanese animation fandom played in shaping exclusionary practices of the alternative web.

 My research examines the intersection of technology and animation, with a focus on gender and sexuality.
-I’m particularly interested in ethical debates about non-photorealistic media, whether these be cartoons or AI-generated.
+I’m particularly interested in ethical debates about non-photorealistic media (whether these be cartoons or AI-generated).
 What are concepts like consent, age, violence when there are no real bodies involved?
-I explore this as the Guest Editor for the Porn Studies journal Special Issue on Artificial Intelligence, Pornography, and Sex Work.
+And how to include these conversations in content policies for high-risk industries?
+I explore this as Guest Editor for the Porn Studies journal Special Issue on Artificial Intelligence, Pornography, and Sex Work.

-I am currently a PhD intern for the Canada Research Chair in Digital Regulation at Work and in Life (Université du Québec à Montréal) where I research the representation of fictionalized AI technologies in pornography.
-Last year, I was a Doctoral Fellow in AI and Inclusion at the AI + Society Initiative (University of Ottawa) where I worked on the ethics of moderating AI pornography.
+Last year, I was a PhD intern for the Canada Research Chair in Digital Regulation at Work and in Life (UQAM - Université du Québec à Montréal) where I researched the tension between AI adult content creators and creative porn workers.
+Before that, I was a Doctoral Fellow in AI and Inclusion at the AI + Society Initiative (University of Ottawa) where I worked on the ethics of moderating AI pornography.
 In the Summer 2023, I was a PhD intern in Sociotechnical Systems at the Social Media Collective (Microsoft Research New England), where I worked with Tarleton Gillespie on the limits of automated moderation for pornographic animation involving fictional children.

 Before my PhD, I graduated with a BA and MA in Film and Media Studies from La Sorbonne Nouvelle in Paris.